AGS Manual

 };

-Like we said above, normally you should not be declaring these in the struct yourself, as that will defeat the purpose of the attribute.
-The idea is that the external code should access the attribute but don't use the "get_" and "set_" functions.
-So there's no point in having them mentioned in the struct.
+If you do, a good idea will be to declare them protected, so that they won't be called directly, as that will defeat the purpose of the attribute.
+Notice how we used a protected keyword in their declarations above.
+The idea is that the external code accesses the attribute but don't use the "get_" and "set_" functions.

-But in any case you must write the functions themselves in the script body.
-These are written just like regular struct's member functions:
+In any case you must write the functions themselves in the script body.
+If you have declared them inside a struct, then these are written just like regular struct's member functions:

 int MyStruct::get_Attribute()